 So, let’s talk about this potato green bean salad.

 Here, baby Yukon Gold potatoes, crisp young green beans, fresh oregano, Kalamata olives and yes…. feta cheese (because I have a feta fetish you know) combine for a lovely Greek-inspired twist on traditional potato salad.

-…Yeah!
-We’re talking a wonderful, fresh, crunchy potato salad your guests are going to love and one you’ll be proud to serve all summer long!
+We’re talking a wonderful, fresh, crunchy potato green bean salad your guests are going to love and one you’ll be proud to serve all summer long!